Get a quote from our partner

 Situations in which short-term car insurance could be useful include:

 Sharing the driving – if you’re going away in a friend’s car or motorhome, having temporary insurance means you can get in the driver’s seat when needed.

-Moving home or moving furniture – short-term insurance can cover you for driving a friend’s van or larger car, meaning you won’t need to hire.
+Moving home or moving furniture – short-term insurance can cover you if you need to drive a friend’s larger car, meaning you won’t need to hire.